PytLab/loggers/README.md

 # loggers
-A Python library for automatic logging in some website with other functions
+A Python library for automatic logging in some websites with other functions
 ==================================================================
 Author: PytLab <shaozhengjiang@gmail.com>
 Version: 0.2.1